-The Board's current leadership structure consists of a Chairman, who is also the Company's CEO, and a Lead Director, who is an independent director.
+The Board's current leadership structure consists of a Chairman, who is also the Company's CEO, and a Lead Director, who is an independent director designated by the independent members of the Board.
+Currently, the Lead Director is William F. Hecht.
 The role of the Lead Director is generally described in the Company's Corporate Governance Guidelines and includes the following: